thomasbaetge/gardena_smart/README.md

 Technically, other gardena smart devices should work too, but I can not test that.

-My installation is on a linux machine, so this document refers to Linux (tested on RPI3B+ and INtel NUC, running Debian 11.
+My installation is on a linux machine, so this document refers to Linux (tested on RPI3B+ and Intel NUC, running Debian 11.)

+**Update 04/23**
+Due to some changes, my API key got blocked, because the restart was too fast (I assume) new version will take care of the service restart with a delay of 60 secs. please make sure you set the service restart policy to 'no' as restarting is handled by the sortware itself now.
+Also autorization has been adopted to the recent API changes, User and PW are no longer required.

 **How to install:**
 Download GardenaSmart.py and place it somewhere in your user directory.